Seetharamayya Gari Manavaralu: Cast

+Review

+Sakshi.com summarised the movie as "The film is remembered for its emotional depth, performances, and portrayal of the delicate bond between grandparents and grandchildren.
+Even decades later, it resonates as a story of love, duty, and reconciliation".

 Production

 The film was shot at Lolla village in Atreyapuram and also shot at Kadiyam.
-Tata Manavadu was originally considered as title but Nageswara Rao did not want any comparison to the old film of same name.
+Tata Manavaralu was originally considered as title but Nageswara Rao did not want any comparison to the old film of the similar name.

 Soundtrack

 Music composed by M. M. Keeravani.
 Lyrics were written by Veturi.
 Music released on SURYA Music Company.